 4 Eat a rainbow

-Healthy eyes need a good supply of antioxidants, and fruit and vegetables are the best source.
+We need a good supply of antioxidants for eye health, and fruit and vegetables are the best source.
 Get your fill of dark green, leafy veg, and go for as many bright, colourful pigments as possible.
 If you have a family history of macular degeneration, it’s important to take a daily supplement that contains the antioxidant carotenoid lutein.
 Omega-3 essential fatty acids are also important for tear structure.

 5 Don’t ignore dryness